holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 A Circle may unlink a Role by removing the Policy that invited it to link, or by another mechanism defined in that Policy.
 A Role may also opt to remove itself from a Circle it linked into, unless a Policy within or acting upon the Role's Super-Circle says otherwise.
 Once unlinked from a Circle, any Governance added to the Role by that Circle is automatically removed.

+#### 1.4.5 Secretary Role

+Any Circle that holds Roles or Policies also automatically includes a ***“Secretary Role”*** to assist with record keeping, as defined in Appendix A. The person acting in the Secretary Role becomes the Circle’s ***“Secretary”***.
+A Circle may add Accountabilities or Domains to its own Secretary Role, as well as amend or remove those additions.
+No Circle may amend or remove the Purpose, Domain, or any Accountabilities on its Secretary Role, nor remove the Role.

 ### 1.5 Circle Leads

 Anyone serving as a Role Lead for a Role also automatically fills a ***“Circle Lead Role”*** within that Role's internal Circle, and is thus a ***“Circle Lead”*** while acting in that capacity.
 The Circle Lead Role has the definition given in Appendix A. The Anchor Circle has no Circle Leads, unless a Policy of the Circle says otherwise.